forem/DEV-ios/README.md

 # DEV iOS 💖

 This is the repo for the [dev.to](https://dev.to) iOS app.

-It is still a work in progress, but getting there!
+# Status:

+Released first version, more info: https://twitter.com/bendhalpern/status/1061323718058786822

 # Design ethos